whitneywind/cafe-recs-next.js/README.md

 ## Cafe Recs

-Cafe recs uses the best that Next.js has to provide information about cafes in various neighborhoods is Los Angeles, Tokyo, and Seoul, all wrapped up in an aesthetically pleasing UI.
+Cafe recs uses TypeScript and Next.js to provide information about cafes in various neighborhoods is Los Angeles, Tokyo, and Seoul, all wrapped up in an aesthetically pleasing UI.

 ## Technologies